alem0lars/configs_book/csrv/README.md

 You need to create a configuration file containing the informations used to install CoreOS.

-This is an example based on mine: [cloud-config.yaml](./assets/cloud-config.yaml).
+This is an example based on mine: [cloud-config.yaml](./assets/host-cloud-config.yaml).
-Note that you should customize it according to your host / cluster.
+Note that you should customize it according to your host / cluster parameters.

 ## Installation